 - IPSec Passthrough.
 Internet Protocol Security (IPSec) is a suite of protocols used to implement secure exchange of packets at the IP layer.
-To allow IPSec Passthrough, click the Enabled button.
-To disable IPSec Passthrough, click the Disabled button. - PPTP Passthrough.
+To allow IPSec Passthrough, click the Enable button.
+To disable IPSec Passthrough, click the Disable button. - PPTP Passthrough.
 Point-to-Point Tunneling Protocol Passthrough is the method used to enable VPN sessions to a Windows NT 4.0 or 2000 server.
-To allow PPTP Passthrough, click the Enabled button.
-To disable PPTP Passthrough, click the Disabled button.
+To allow PPTP Passthrough, click the Enable button.
+To disable PPTP Passthrough, click the Disable button. - L2TP Passthrough.
+Layering 2 Tunneling Protocol Passthrough is an extension of the Point-to-Point Tunneling Protocol (PPTP) used to enable the operation of a VPN over the Internet.
+To allow L2TP Passthrough, click the Enable button.
+To disable L2TP Passthrough, click the Disable button.